pinterest tag Guide to Wildlife Viewing in the Heart of British Columbia(2026)

 Wildlife Viewing in British Columbia: Exploring the Heart of the Province in 2025.

-• Best Time to Visit: Spring and fall are ideal, as moose and bears are more active.
+• Best time to visit: Spring and fall are ideal, as moose and bears are more active.

-• Where to Stay: Wolf Valley Guest Ranch, Laughing Raven Resort, and many more.
+• Where to stay: Wolf Valley Guest Ranch, Laughing Raven Resort, and many more.

 Moose in winter | Nicole Goodwin